 Challenging disability through accessible adventures

-From humble beginnings at Old Windebrowe in Keswick, the Little Crosthwaite Adventure Centre, now Calvert Lakes, is a thriving year-round activity centre welcoming thousands of visitors each year, staying true to our founding belief, focusing on abilities, not disabilities.
-Calvert Stables sits on the same site upon which our foundations were built and to this day, still advocates challenges disability through outdoor adventures.
+From humble beginnings at Old Windebrowe in Keswick, the Little Crosthwaite Adventure Centre, now Calvert Lakes, is a thriving year-round activity centre welcoming thousands of visitors each year.
+Staying true to our founding belief, we focus on ability, not disability, and provide experiences for even those with complex needs.
+Calvert Stables sits on the same site upon which our foundations were built and to this day, still advocates challenging disability through inclusive equine experiences.

 The Lake District Calvert Trust wouldn’t be the incredible charity it is today without the support of thousands of donors over the years.
 From local volunteers to regular donors, corporate partners to event attendees, each and every person who has given their time, money and support are what makes our charity the established centre of excellence we’re so proud to be.